DD2480-Group10/javaparser/report.md

 ### Estimated impact of refactoring (lower CC, but other drawbacks?).

+-*findNodeListName*: Reduced CC by 4 points since two if and else statements can be replaces with a seperate method

 - *cleanLines*: Reduced CC, but the total number lines of code is not reduced.
 Could also improve testing due the lower CC.
 In order to improve the refactoring and code quality further a more thorough refactoring could be implemented.

 - *prettyPrintingTextNode*: The CC would be reduced a lot, due to the switch statement being very large.